-Strava is a great fitness tool and favoured by runners and cyclists.
-An easy-to-use app, compatibility with both Android and iPhone devices, as well as integration with most other sports watches and trackers - like Fitbit and Garmin - means it's something of a universal language for athletes and fitness fans.
+(Pocket-lint) - Strava is a great fitness tool and favoured by many runners and cyclists.
+An easy-to-use app, compatible with both Android and iPhone devices, as well as integration with most other sports watches and trackers like Fitbit and Garmin - means it's something of a universal language for athletes and fitness fans.

 What is the Strava heatmap?